 Learn from staff who are experts in their field

 Our entomologist Professor Adam Hart and ornithologist Dr Anne Goodenough regularly make national media appearances, in particular the annual Flying Ant and Starling Murmuration surveys that are led jointly by the University of Gloucestershire and the Royal Society of Biology.

 Residential field trip options include South Africa to study animal behavior and conservation, and the Swiss Alps to analyse the ecology of alpine environments.
 Recent dissertation projects have included examining turtles in Mexico, bats in Ghana and marine ecology in Abu Dhabi.

 Consistently excellent levels of student satisfaction

 Learn in a supportive and personal environment.
-We scored 100% for student satisfaction in the Complete, The Guardian and Times university guides for biological sciences.
+We scored 100% for student satisfaction in the Complete and Times university guides for biological sciences.